 This is how the flow works:

-– From the IPA 360° Cockpit a unique link is sent to the candidate/employee
+– From the IPA 360° Cockpit, a unique link is sent to the candidate/employee

-– Candidate chooses language
+– The candidate chooses their own language